 Overview

-User Items represent the optional content in your site, including charts, custom pages, links, and more.
+Most of your site's content is drawn from your genealogy project.
+You may add other content via User Items, including links, charts, custom pages, maps, and more.
 User Items also determine the contents of the site's navigation menus: each User Item can be an entry in one or more of the site's menus.

 A new SDF file includes pre-defined User Items.
-Three essential items are the following links:
+Three essential items are:

 • Main Page